uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/containers/concurrent_vector_cls.rst

 ``tbb::concurrent_vector`` offers a practical level of exception safety.

 Growth and vector assignment append a sequence of elements to a vector.
-If an exception occurs, the impact on the vector depends upon the cause of the exception:
+If an exception occurs, the impact on the vector depends on the cause of the exception:

-* If the exception is thrown by the constructor of an element, then all subsequent elements in the appended sequence will be zero-filled.
+* If the exception is thrown by the constructor of an element, all subsequent elements in the appended sequence will be zero-filled.
-* Otherwise, the exception was thrown by the vector's allocator.
+* Otherwise, the exception is thrown by the vector allocator.
 The vector becomes broken.
 Each element in the appended sequence will be in one of three states:

   * constructed
   * zero-filled
   * unallocated in memory

-Once a vector becomes broken, care must be taken when accessing it:
+Once a vector becomes broken, note the following when accessing it:

 * Accessing an unallocated element with the method ``at`` causes an exception ``std::range_error``.
 Accessing an unallocated element using any other